simeononsecurity/simeononsecurity.ch/content/other/improve-helium-syncing-speeds-by-creating-a-helium-cache/index.md

 draft: false
 toc: true
 description: "The helium network is experiencing multiple issues, including syncing.
 Implement this to improve things and increase your profitability."
-tags: ['Fix Helium Miner Syncing Issues', 'Helium Miner', 'HNT', 'Fix Syncing Issues', 'Helium Blockchain', 'Docker', 'Docker Watchtower', 'Virtual Private Server', 'Cron', 'Cron Jobs']
+tags: ['Resolve Helium Miner Syncing Problems', 'Helium Mining', 'Helium Network Token (HNT)', 'Solve Synchronization Problems', 'Blockchain Technology for Helium', 'Docker Container', 'Docker Watchtower Monitoring', 'Virtual Private Server (VPS)', 'Automated Task Scheduler (Cron)', 'Automated Tasks with Cron Jobs']
 ---

 # Improve Helium Syncing Speeds by Creating a Helium Blockchain Cache

-What we are going to do today is install the official helium miner docker container, the same one that runs on your actual helium miner, but on a VPS or Linux VM.
-We are doing this because we want a centralized copy of the helium blockchain that we control.
-Additionally, we'll have at least two devices downloading the blockchain data so at the bare minimum this will improve syncing speeds.
-This does scale, very well in fact, with multiple miners.
-Just duplicate the cron script below.
+Today, we will demonstrate how to install the official Helium Miner Docker container on a VPS or Linux virtual machine.
+This approach offers the advantage of having a centralized and secure copy of the Helium blockchain, under our control.
+By implementing this setup, we will also enhance syncing speeds by having multiple devices download blockchain data.
+This solution is highly scalable and can accommodate multiple miners, simply by duplicating the cron script outlined below.

 ## Required: